 It starts with placing the right foot 3 feet in front of the left and turning your right foot 90 degrees while keeping the center of the heels aligned.
 Then, lift the fully stretched arms sideways until they are parallel to the ground.
 Now, move the arms further up, joining the palms at top of the head.
 Release and repeat the pose with your left leg in front.

 This asana boosts self confidence, improves walking posture and eases stressed shoulders.

 The name of this yoga pose means reclining bound angle.
 It is beneficial in deep relaxation.

 The pose starts with laying flat on the ground on the back and bringing feet close to the groin.
 Then opening up knees until they touch the ground and pressing palms downwards stretched towards feet.
 Before releasing, hug the knees and roll from side to side.

 It stimulates kidneys, bladder and heart and blood circulation.
 It also stretches inner thigh and groin muscles.

 7. Chair Pose

-Chair pose starts with doing a chair pose, then slowly raising the arms parallel to the ground and bending the knees to mimic a chair until thighs comes almost parallel to the ground.
-Hold this pose for as long as possible and then release back to chair pose before relaxing the body.
+Chair pose starts with doing a chair pose, then slowly raising the arms parallel to the ground and bending the knees to mimic a chair until thighs come almost parallel to the ground.
+Hold this pose for as long as possible and then release back to the chair pose before relaxing the body.